codefuse-ai/Awesome-Code-LLM/README.md

 ## 1. Surveys

-We list several recent surveys on similar topics.
-While they are all about language models for code, 1-2 focus on NLP side; 3-6 focus on SE side; 7-11 are released after ours.

 1. "Large Language Models Meet NL2Code: A Survey" [2022-12] [ACL 2023] [[paper](https://arxiv.org/abs/2212.09420)]

 2. "A Survey on Pretrained Language Models for Neural Code Intelligence" [2022-12] [[paper](https://arxiv.org/abs/2212.10079)]